bmaggi/library-training/README.md

  - This is material used for training and example, it shouldn't be taken as an architectural reference:
 	- profile plugin shouldn't have any dependencies to Papyrus
 	- tests should be done using one fragment for each plugin
+	- elementtype should be hosted in an independant plugin
+	- ui element should probably be grouped in the same plugin
  - Built against Eclipse Neon (This example is only tested against Eclipse Neon release train)

 1) How to create a profile
 2) How to create a new child menu
-3) How to create a palette
-4) How to create a css theme
+3) How to create a css theme
-5) How to contribute to new model wizard
+4) How to contribute to new model wizard
+5) How to create a palette
 6) How to create a viewpoint